-SACKETT'S HARBOUR, 40 miles farther, is the next place at which the boat stops.
-The principal objects worthy of notice are, the U. S. barracks, and the large ship still on the stocks and enclosed, it not having been finished when peace was declared.
-This village was, until lately, hardly known except as the rendezvous of the army and navy on the lakes during the late war; but the real advantages of the place have been recently developed, and it is now in a growing and prosperous condition.
+Sackett's Harbour, 40 miles farther, is the next place at which the boat stops.
+This is a small village, remarkable for nothing except the importance it acquired by being the head-quarters of the army and navy on the lake during the late war.
+The principal objects worthy of notice are, the U.S. barracks, and the large ship still on the stocks and enclosed, it not having been finished when peace was declared.